rfsonders/SIOSDataKeeper-SQL-Cluster/README.md

-# FOrked for Azure Stack POC deployments
+# Forked for Azure Stack POC deployments
 # SQL Server 2014 Failover Cluster Instance with SIOS DataKeeper<br/>Azure Deployment Template

 This template will create a high availability/disaster recovery (HA/DR) solution with the following features: